adityapallipati/aws-solutions-architect/s3/README.md

 ```
       **Bucket Key can be set for SSE-S3 for improved performance**

+    When you use SSE-KMS an individual data key is used on every object request.
+In this case S3 has to call AWS KMS everytime a request is made.
+KMS charges on the number of requests and so this charge can add up.

+    S3 Bucket Key let's you generate a short-lived bucket level key from AWS Key that is temporarily stored in S3.
+    This will reduce request costs by up to 99%.
+    This will decrease request traffic and improve overall performance.

+    A unique bucket level key is generated for each requester.
+    You can enable bucket key at the bucket level to be applied to all new objects.
+    You can enable bucket key at the object level for only specific objects.
+    S3 bucket key can be enabled for SS3-S3 and SSE-KMS.

     - SSE-KMS
       - AWS Key Management Service (KMS) and you manage the keys
       - You first create a KMS managed key